Health insurance protects your well-being by providing financial coverage for medical expenses.

 3. Purchasing Your Own Health Insurance

-Here is a list of eligible medical expenses that you can claim on your annual tax return.
+Eligible medical expenses you can claim on your tax return.